zachvin/gesture-recognition/README.md

 ## Distinct objects in data

-At time of writing, only three distinct gestures exist in the data: stop, thumbs down, and thumbs up.
+At time of writing, only four distinct gestures exist in the data: stop, thumbs down, thumbs up, and excuse me (single finger pointing upward).
 The dataset is restricted for the purpose of rapid classification testing.
 Now that the classification pipeline appears functional, the next step is to add additional data with my left hand (all current data uses my right) and add more gestures.
+Alternatively, the next step could be the expansion of the project into ASL translation using an RNN (see solution weaknesses).

 ## Characterization of samples